MrAhile/K8s-CKA/1-Cluster/kubeadm-setup.md

 Note: by default Multipass create a VM with 1G Ram, 1 CPU and 5G Disk

+For the next steps, I'd recommend you open 4 terminals, one on the host machine and one for each VM.

 2. Installation of the dependencies

 First, using the following commands, install the dependencies (the container runtime and a couple of libraries) on each node.
 Also note the version of the cluster is also specified.